kodecocodes/i9t/swift-2/swift-2.markdown

 }
 ```

-Notice the last line of the method where `owner` is accessed as a non-optional value.
-Since `guard` was used as `guard let owner = beer.owner` the unwrapped optional value becomes available in the same scope that `guard` was called.
-If the value of `beer.owner` were `nil` then the `else` block would be executed.
+Note that you access `owner` as a non-optional value in the last line above.
+Since you used `guard` in `guard let owner = beer.owner`, the unwrapped optional value becomes available in the same scope that `guard` was called.
+If the value of `beer.owner` were `nil` then the `else` block would execute.

-This feature allows you to do your optional binding upfront in a very explicit manner.
-After writing the `guard` conditions you can continue to define your method as if you were working inside of an `if let` block, but without the extra indention!
-This makes writing code in books _that_ much easier ;]
+This feature lets you perform your optional binding upfront in a very explicit manner.
+After writing the `guard` conditions, you can continue your implementation as you would in an `if let` block, but without the extra indention.

 ## Error handling

-When Swift was first introduced you would often find questions on Stack Overflow about error handling.
-A lot of people were looking for exceptions that are found in many popular languages.
-Instead Apple opted to stick to the `NSError` approach that Cocoa has had since the beginning.
-This was a better solution than not shipping Swift until they finalized error handling.
+The early days of Swift led to many questions on Stack Overflow about error handling, and in particular, _exceptions_ as found in other popular languages.
+Apple instead opted to stick to the `NSError` approach Cocoa has always used and release Swift with the promise of advanced error handling in the next version.

-The good news is that Swift 2.0 now has a first-class error handling model.
-It's now possible to define that a method or function `throws` an error.
-When you declare this, you are letting the caller/consumer know that an error may occur.
-And what's even better, the compiler enforces that extra code is written to handle the error or explicitly ignore it.
+Swift 2.0 has a first-class error handling model; you can declare that a method or function `throws` an error.
+This lets the caller/consumer know an error may occur.
+The compiler also requires that you either write the code to handle the error, or to explicitly ignore it.

 All of the code for this section is included on the **Errors** page of the chapter's Xcode Playground.

-Consider the following protocol.
+Consider the following protocol:

 ```
 protocol JSONParsable {